NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 NC State Performance Insights (2022-23)

-- The Wolfpack outscored opponents by 8.2 points per game last season (posting 70.8 points per game, 70th in college basketball, and giving up 62.6 per outing, 124th in college basketball) and had a +264 scoring differential.

-- NC State's offense was worse in ACC matchups last season, putting up 65.2 points per contest, compared to its overall average of 70.8 PPG.
+- Offensively, NC State scored 65.2 points per game last season in conference contests.
+As a comparison, its overall average (70.8 points per game) was 5.6 PPG higher.

-- The Wolfpack put up 75.9 points per game last year in home games, which was 12.4 more points than they averaged away from home (63.5).
+- The Wolfpack put up 75.9 points per game at home last year, compared to 63.5 points per game on the road, a difference of 12.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.